You may find the answer you need below. If not, don’t worry – just get in touch and we’ll do our best to help.

 Can you ship to the EU?

-Lithium batteries are the way to go for camera traps – They have a much higher current and are impervious to the cold temperatures in winter.
-Energizer, Varta & Philips Lithium are the best available.
+We’d always recommend using Lithium batteries.
+They have a much higher current and are impervious to the cold temperatures in winter.
+Energizer Ultimate Lithium and Varta Professional Lithium are the best to use.

 We strongly recommend that you avoid Duracell batteries and cheap alkaline batteries (i.e. ones that say ‘Extra Long Life’ on the packet) – their technology is not conducive to use in camera traps, and can mean that you get little life and performance out of them.
 As a general rule, cheap alkaline batteries will not give you much success!

-NatureSpy have had particularly longevity from Energizer Industrial alkaline batteries in cameras using 6V systems (Ltl Acorn, Bushnell NatureView, SpyPoint), though for Bushnell, Browning and Reconyx cameras, we strongly recommend using lithium batteries.
+NatureSpy have had particular longevity from Energizer Industrial alkaline batteries in cameras using 6V systems (Ltl Acorn, SpyPoint), though for Bushnell, Browning and Reconyx cameras, we strongly recommend using lithium batteries.

-Avoid using cheap zinc batteries – they will not perform well at all.
+Avoid using cheap zinc batteries – they will not perform well.

-My camera hasn’t captured any wildlife – why?
+My camera hasn't captured any wildlife yet - why?

 Place your camera trap somewhere where it has a lot of space to look at, and try to find natural boundaries that animals may move along.